Holland (album)

-Holland is the 19th studio album by American rock band the Beach Boys, released January 8, 1973, on Brother/Reprise.
+Holland is the nineteenth studio album by American rock band the Beach Boys, released January 8, 1973, on Brother/Reprise.
 It is their first album recorded without Bruce Johnston since 1965, their second with Blondie Chaplin and Ricky Fataar, and their final studio album created under the de facto leadership of Carl Wilson and manager Jack Rieley.
 The LP was originally packaged with a bonus EP, Mount Vernon and Fairway, which consisted of a 12-minute fairy tale written and produced by Brian and Carl Wilson.